input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-05-31.md

 ### CATALYST

-This week in Project Catalyst, town hall 164 took place, providing a platform for community engagement and updates.
+This week in **Project Catalyst**, town hall 164 took place, providing a platform for community engagement and updates.
 The community review stage is currently underway.

 The Catalyst network hosted its monthly meeting for funded projects, featuring Anthony Day from Midnight, who spoke on Web3 growth strategies.